CLICK HERE 👇 TO SELECT CHAPTERS

 Stages of a Soldier:

 In the fourth stage, he is aggressive and ambitious, full of strange oaths.
-He looks like a leopard with his beard.
-He wants prestige in whatever he does.
-He is ready to die in the battle to earn the 'bubble reputation'.
-He is ready to defend his country and becomes a soldier.
+He seems like a leopard with his beard.
+He seeks a reputation in all that he does.
+He is willing to die in a battle to earn ‘the bubble reputation’.
+He seems courageous even in the mouth of canon.
+He is ready to guard his country and becomes a soldier.

 Stages of Maturity and Wisdom:

-In his fifth stage, he becomes an impartial judge with maturity and wisdom.
-His belly seems fairly round.
-He looks firm and serious with his eyes and formal cropped beard.
-He tries to provide fair justice for others.
+In his fifth stage, he becomes a fair judge with maturity and wisdom.
+He has a fair, round belly.
+He seems firm and serious with his eyes and formal-cut beard.
+He tries to provide fair justice to others.

-In the sixth phase of his life, he is seen with loose pants and glasses.
-He is changed into a thin old man.
-His manly voice turns into a thin, childish tone.
+In the sixth stage, he is seen with loose pantaloons and spectacles.
+He becomes a thin old man.
+His manly voice changes into a thin, childish tone.

 Stage of Extreme Old Age (Second Childhood):